C Sharp syntax: foreach loop

 The foreach statement is derived from the for statement and makes use of a certain pattern described in C#'s language specification in order to obtain and use an enumerator of elements to iterate over.

-Each item in the given collection will be returned and reachable in the context of the code block.
-When the block has been executed the next item will be returned until there are no items remaining.
+Each item in the given collection is returned in the context of the code block.
+When the block has been executed the next item is returned until there are no items remaining.